 Aitch took me to Brasil.
 She had done well as usual in her sales for Scherag and so off we went.
 First a flight to Manaus in Amazonas province, then a long drive eastward along the Amazon River towards a lake just off the river, then by ferry to a pousada on Silves Island.

-I stuck to feathered birds like oropendolas, huge toads, caymans and a fresh, very sad ocelot skin the lodge staff had proudly recently shot!
+I stuck to feathered birds like oropendolas, huge toads, caymans and a fresh, beautiful, very sad ocelot skin the lodge staff had proudly recently shot!
 Aaargh!

 Then we headed way south to the coast, to Angra dos Reis – the Cove of Kings.
 A booze yacht trip to the islands and beaches and swimming.
 One night Aitch felt ill and announced she’d go to bed early, I must go to supper alone.
 Yes!?
 I said.
 Sure, she said.
 Enjoy yourself.
 Ha HAAA!
 I was off – after dressing in my warrior fox-hunting regalia.
 At supper I tooted the fox-hunting horn with the best of them and announced my newfound freedom.
 We were off.

 We found a bar with a wonderful barman.
 He gave you anything you wanted and all you had to do was scribble your name!
 It was first-class.
 Another round!
 I’d yell and we’d throw down another marvelous caipirinha and fling the glass over our shoulder.
 No!
 No! said the barman, grabbing his broom and sweeping up the pieces.
 MORE BEER!
 I’d yell, getting into my stride now.